haijunsu-osu/linkage2d_json/README.md

 - **`gear`**: constrains angles of two links with a fixed ratio and optional phase offset
 - **`weld`**: rigidly fixes one link to another (no relative motion)

+All joint types are fully supported in the solver and visualization tools.

 ---

 ## 📐 Coordinate Conventions